cyrildewit/eloquent-viewable/README.md

 ## Overview

+Sometimes you don't want to pull in a third-party service like Google Analytics to track your application's page views.
+Then this package comes in handy.
 Eloquent Viewable allows you to easiliy associate views with Eloquent models.
 It's designed with simplicity in mind.

-This package will save all view records in a database table, so we can make different views counts.
+This package stores each view record individually in the database.
+The advantage of this is that it allows us to make very specific counts.
 For example, if we want to know how many people has viewed a specific post between January 10 and February 17 in 2018, we can do the following: `$post->views()->period(Period::create('10-01-2018', '17-02-2018'))->count();`.

-This package is not built with the intent to collect analytical data.
-It is made to simply store the views of a Laravel Eloquent model.
-You would use this package for models like: Post, Video, Profile and Hotel, but of course, you can use this package as you want.
+The disadvantage of this is that your database can grow rapidly in size depending on the amount of visitors your application has.

 ### Features